YXingo/LlmFix/README.md

 # LlmFix

-## code
+## src

-- `postprocessing.py`: Contains various functions for testing open-source models on Hugging Face or GPT-3.5-turbo.
+- `LlmFix.py`: Contains various functions for testing open-source models on Hugging Face or GPT-3.5-turbo.
 You can choose to apply the fix solutions proposed in the paper to test the models.
 - `modules_db.py, modules.json`: A simple database built based on commonly used modules and functions in the model.
 - `ChatGPT.py`: A simple wrapper for various OpenAI models.